Make Friends…

 Please use the playground door to enter the building rather than the social hall door, so as not to disrupt the AA meeting happening in the social hall 6-7pm.

-Ginny Fisher will facilitate a monthly group for Centering Prayer practice November 2023 through May 2024.
+Ginny Fisher will facilitate a monthly group for Centering Prayer practice.
 Expect an opening grounding/centering activity, an abbreviated Centering Prayer practice (10-15 minutes), and then some conversation around what you’ve been noticing and experiencing in your practice, what fruits have you seen, what has been going well or not, etc., for 30-40 minutes.
 She may provide a topic or experience based on previous conversations and questions.

 If you’re interested in practicing Centering Prayer in community, whether you have little experience or are a long-time practitioner, this opportunity is for you.
 You’re welcome to come for just the first part or the entire hour.

-Sign up below so we know how many to expect, or you’re also welcome to just show up as your schedule allows.
+Sign up below so we know to expect you, or you’re also welcome to just show up as your schedule allows.

 We invite contributions in any amount toward the Adult Discipleship ministry at Hilliard UMC.
 Your generosity helps us continue to offer opportunities such as this, and we’re humbled by and grateful for your donations.